Luyaochen1/glabapp_deploy/README.md

 <img alt="high-level diagram" src="https://github.com/Luyaochen1/glabapp_deploy/blob/main/High-level-diagram-1.JPG">
 </picture>

 There are three Docker containers to build:

 ### Redis :

 Redis is an in-memory data structure store.
 In our cases, it acts as a job queue database: the Flask application will create a task and put it into the Redis job queue.
 And then, the Celery application will pick up the job from the job queue and call a predefined program to run the job.

+Both Celery and Flask need a security key to access it.

 ### Flask :

 A python flask application to provide front-end web application.
+The web GUI service for user to upload a file to process: a job will be created and insert to Redis database.

-It contains the blow functions
+It contains the blow functions,

 - A GUI (Nginx+flask) for the user to upload those files to be processed
 - Generate an session ID and create an input folder with this session ID
 - save uploaded files to the input folder